Dsangha01/NftPortfolio/README.md

 ### 2. Screen Archetypes

 * Home Screen
-   * User will enter there eth address to vier their portfolio.
+   * User will enter there etherium address to vier their portfolio.
    * Users will be able to view the top collection of the week..

 * Inserting Address